-Medical Office Administration (25310) CIP 51.0705
+Medical Office Administration (25310) CIP 51.0705 Associate in Applied Science Degree (A25310)

 The following is a suggested program of study for completing this degree in five semesters.
 Some students' programs of study may be different, depending on their enrollment status (day, evening, full-time or part-time).